 “Utah’s First Lady of the Arts”

 Beyond the arts agenda, Alice Merrill Horne was a civic-minded visionary.
 She penned legislation setting aside the land grant for the University of Utah.
-She was an early preservationist and environmentalist, helped save Eagle Gate from demolition, and fought for clean air.
+One of her projects promoting public health was to develop fresh milk stations to aid families without refrigeration.
+She was an early preservationist and environmentalist, fought for clean air, demonstrating cleaner coal alternatives wearing white gloves, and helped save Eagle Gate from demolition.

 An accomplished artist in her own right, Alice Merrill Horne, studied with J. T. Harwood, Mary Teasdel and John Hafen.
 Her still life paintings show convincing skill and refinement.
 However, her primarily legacy was as an advocate and dealer for other artists, including notable figures in Early Utah Art including Mahonri Young, J. T. Harwood, John Hafen, Mary Teasdel, Minerva Teichert, Florence Ware, and Henry Moser.
 Many of these artists nicknamed her “Mother Horne” because of the way she encouraged and supported their talents.

 Alice was the mother of six children of her own, and inspired a passion for art and culture among many of her descendants.
 One of Alice’s great-granddaughters, Karen Horne, recalls being influenced by her story and the early Utah paintings and drawings in the family collection.
 Karen has devoted her own life to creating and presenting art.
 She feels her roots as an impressionist hark back to her early exposure to those vibrant paintings.